 Businesses that have not done so may need to invest in a VPN or SD-WAN (software-defined wide area network) and leverage cloud resources or cloud-based applications.
 They may also need to upgrade their teams’ devices to use these solutions.

 Additionally, employees should be trained for long-term remote work protocols.
 That can include everything from the safe use of email and video conferencing systems to file sharing and customer support expectations.

 The updated plan should also accommodate limited employee availability.
-While everyone is working from home, they may be juggling childcare or eldercare responsibilities, while also sharing computing resources with spouses and children.
-Be prepared for employees to work limited or irregular hours, and make sure there’s redundancy built in for times they’re not available.
-MSPs should also keep in mind that not all of their customers will be able to fully operate remotely.
-This includes restaurants, hotels and hospitals and medical care facilities, and plans will need to be made to accommodate this as well.
+If it’s necessary for employees to work from home, they may be juggling childcare or eldercare responsibilities while also sharing computing resources with spouses and children.
+Be prepared for employees to work limited or irregular hours, and ensure redundancy is built in for times they’re unavailable.
+MSPs should also remember that not all their customers can fully operate remotely.
+This includes restaurants, hotels, hospitals and medical care facilities, and plans must also be made to accommodate this.

 Be sure to review and test the plan.
 Like fire drills, you should ensure you can respond to different scenarios to help identify flaws in the plan.
-See how quickly you can move employees out of the building and ramp-up a work-from-home environment for the entire organization.
-Review and test your infrastructure to ensure you have adequate bandwidth for widespread remote access.
+See how quickly you can move employees out of the building and ramp up a work-from-home environment for the entire organization.
+Review and test your infrastructure to ensure adequate bandwidth for widespread remote access.

-Encourage clients to communicate their plans with key vendors and customers and ensure that they’re still able to collaborate remotely.
+Encourage clients to communicate their plans with key vendors and customers and ensure they can still collaborate remotely.